Frequently Asked Questions

 General Questions

-• Our devices are certified under FCC, UKCA and now CE!
-We can ship to USA, Canada, EU and EEA EFTA.
+• Our devices are certified under FCC, UKCA, C-Tick and CE!
+We can ship to USA, Canada, EU/ EEA EFTA, and now Australia.
 Live somewhere else?
 Let us know so we can see what it would take to ship to you.

 Customers outside of the US are responsible for all taxes and tariffs required by the laws of their locality.